 Introduction

 Check out my beloved recipe for Polish Krokiety, featuring a delectable combination of mushrooms and sauerkraut.
 This dish is a cherished winter favorite, traditionally prepared for Christmas and perfectly complemented by Polish Beetroot Soup, known as Barszcz Czerwony.
+To make it even easier, my recipe includes step-by-step photos showing how to roll the Krokiety, so you can master this classic dish at home.
 Enjoy the rich flavors and hearty warmth it brings.
 Smacznego!

 Krokiety Preparation Steps

-The preparation of Krokiety is a multi-step process that, in our home, typically spans over two days.
-We start in the evening by preparing the pancakes and simmering the sauerkraut to soften it.
-On the following day, we complete the filling (Farsz), wrap it in the pancakes, and coat them in breadcrumbs.
-At this stage, the Krokiety are stored in the refrigerator.
-They can be pan-fried fresh as needed over the next few days.
+In our home, the preparation of Krokiety is often a two-day process.
+On the first evening, we prepare the pancakes and simmer the sauerkraut to soften it.
+My wife sometimes completes the filling (farsz) on this day as well.
+On the second day, we assemble everything, wrapping the filling in the pancakes and coating them in breadcrumbs.
+At this stage, the Krokiety are ready to be stored in the refrigerator for few days.
+They can then be pan-fried fresh as needed over the following days.

 Serving Krokiety

-The fried Krokiety are traditionally served with Polish Beetroot Soup, known as Barszcz Czerwony.
+The fried Krokiety are traditionally served with a cup of Polish Beetroot Soup, known as Barszcz Czerwony.
 This pairing creates a delightful harmony of flavors, with the soup’s sweet and sour notes beautifully complementing the crunchy, savory Krokiety.
 It’s an utterly delicious combination!
+On many occasions we also eat them on their own because they are so good!

 Mushroom and Sauerkraut Filling

 Another popular variation is made with slow-cooked, pulled meat, omitting the sauerkraut and mushrooms.
 Choose pork, turkey, or beef, and place the meat in a slow cooker along with carrots and onions.
 Cover with stock and cook on a low setting until the meat is tender and falls apart easily.
 After cooking, remove the meat and vegetables from the liquid.
-Once cooled, shred them and mix with breadcrumbs and an egg to bind the mixture together.
+Once cooled, shred them and mix with breadcrumbs, sautéed onions, and an egg to bind the mixture together.
+Alternatively, minced meat can be used instead of pulled meat to save time—simply sauté it with onions, season well, and combine with breadcrumbs and an egg for a quick and delicious filling.

 Other Traditional Polish Winter Dishes

-Once you prepare Krokiety check out my other Polish dishes prepared in winter:
+Once you prepare delicious Krokiety check out my other Polish dishes:

 - Barszcz Czerwony – Polish Beetroot Soup